Michael Cohen pressed on his crimes and lies as defense attacks key Trump hush money trial witness

+But the cross-examination underscored the risk of prosecutors' reliance on Cohen, who was peppered repeatedly with questions about his criminal history and past lies.
+Cohen also testified that he lied under oath when he pleaded guilty to federal charges, including tax fraud, in 2018.

 “It was a lie?
 Correct?”
-Blanche asked Cohen about whether he lied to the late U.S. District Judge William H. Pauley III at a court hearing about not being pressured into pleading guilty.
+Blanche asked Cohen about whether he lied to the late U.S. District Judge William H. Pauley III at a court hearing about not feeling pressured into pleading guilty.

 “Correct,” Cohen said.

+The defense also attacked Cohen’s motivations and elicited testimony designed to support the defense’s argument that the Daniels deal was essentially a shakedown of Trump, rather than a plot to keep voters in the dark.
+Cohen acknowledged telling a former prosecutor that he felt Daniels and her lawyer were extorting Trump in seeking the $130,000 payment to keep quiet about her claim of a 2006 sexual encounter with Trump.

+“Yes, I recall making a statement like that … that they were extorting Mr. Trump,” Cohen told jurors.

-Over several days on the witness stand, Cohen placed Trump directly at the center of the alleged scheme to stifle negative stories to fend off damage to his White House bid.
-Cohen told jurors that Trump promised to reimburse him for the money he fronted and was constantly updated about efforts to silence women who alleged sexual encounters with him.
+He's by far prosecutors' most important witness, placing Trump directly at the center of the alleged scheme to silence women who claimed to have had sexual encounters with Trump.
 Trump denies the women's claims.
+Cohen told jurors that Trump promised to reimburse him for the money he fronted and was constantly updated about behind-the-scenes efforts to bury potentially detrimental stories.

+Cohen also matters because the reimbursements he received form the basis of 34 felony counts charging Trump with falsifying business records.
+Prosecutors say the reimbursements were logged, falsely, as legal expenses to conceal the payments’ true purpose.

 Trump, who insists the prosecution is an effort to damage his campaign to reclaim the White House, says the payments to Cohen were properly categorized as legal expenses because Cohen was a lawyer.
 The defense has suggested that he was trying to protect his family, not his campaign, by squelching what he says were false, scurrilous claims.

-“The crime is that they’re doing this case,” he told reporters Thursday before entering the courtroom, flanked by a group of congressional allies that included Rep. Matt Gaetz, R-Fla., Rep. Lauren Boebert, R-Colo., and Rep. Bob Good, R-Va., the chairman of the hard-right House Freedom Caucus.
+"The crime is that they're doing this case," Trump told reporters Thursday before entering the courtroom, flanked by a group of congressional allies that included Rep. Matt Gaetz, R-Fla.; Rep. Lauren Boebert, R-Colo.; and Rep. Bob Good, R-Va., the chairman of the hard-right House Freedom Caucus.

+The hard-right Republican lawmakers stood outside the courthouse and railed against a “kangaroo court” and the case, amplifying the former president’s attacks on the judicial system as they were heckled but also cheered by the crowd.
 The former president has been joined at the courthouse in recent days by a slew of conservative supporters, including some considered potential vice presidential picks and others angling for future administration roles.
-House Speaker Mike Johnson appeared Tuesday.

-Gaetz later posted a photo on social media of him standing behind Trump in court, with the words, "Standing back, and standing by, Mr. President."
-That is a phrase that the Proud Boys, an extremist group whose leaders were convicted of seditious conspiracy after the Jan.
-6, 2021, attack on the U.S. Capitol, have used since Trump, during a 2020 campaign debate, said: "Proud Boys, stand back and stand by."

-While questioning Cohen, defense lawyers have not focused on the hush money scheme or the criminal charges at issue.
-Instead, they have peppered him with questions about his own misdeeds and his new persona as fierce Trump critic to attack Cohen's credibility and motivations.
+Among those at the courthouse Thursday were Republican members of the House Oversight Committee, which delayed a hearing on an effort to hold Attorney General Merrick Garland in contempt of Congress so the lawmakers could appear alongside Trump in Manhattan.

 Blanche confronted Cohen with profane social media posts, a podcast and books he wrote about the former president, getting Cohen to acknowledge that he has made millions of dollars off slamming Trump.
 In one clip played in court Thursday, Cohen could be heard using an expletive and saying he truly hopes “that this man ends up in prison.”